geekyahmed/devscribble/README.md

 ## Getting started

-DevScribble is an opensource community where deveopers and designers can share their experience, journey and story to the world.
-It is built with the sole purpose for educating and enlightening other developers out there mostly junior deveopers who seem lost.
+DevScribble is an opensource community where developers and designers can share their experience, journey and story to the world.
+It is built with the sole purpose for educating and enlightening other developers out there mostly junior developers who seem lost.

 ## Features